rohit-s-s/CineScope/README.md

-# Career-website
+# CineScope
-The "Career-Website" is a web application built using Flask, a lightweight Python web framework.
-It serves as a platform for job openings, allowing users to view available job positions and submit job applications.
+The "CineScope" is a web application built using Flask, a lightweight Python web framework.
+It is designed to act as a movie database, allowing users to search for movies, view details about them.
 ## Table of Contents
 - Features
 - Prerequisites